blueskies79/SilverStripe-Algolia-page-sync-module/README.md

 It is possible to add Localised data if you use Fluent.
 Via config it is possible to add fields/image urls that will be added in the Algolia object in an local object.
 This makes it possible to use the algolia search with searchattributes and you can add for example as search attributes: Locales.nl_NL and in this object will be the data and Algolia is smart enough to included all the variables in this objct.

+It will log to SilverStripe.log and a a record will be created after the task has runned succesfully in the database.

 ## Requirements